yqrashawn/conflux-portal-docs/docs/en/portal/Main_Concepts/Getting_Started.md

 title: Getting Started
 custom_edit_url: https://github.com/Conflux-Chain/conflux-portal-docs/edit/master/docs/en/portal/Main_Concepts/Getting_Started.md
 ---
-To develop for Conflux Portal, you're first going to want to get Conflux Portal installed on your development machine.
+To develop for ConfluxPortal, you're first going to want to get ConfluxPortal installed on your development machine.
 [Download here](https://github.com/Conflux-Chain/conflux-portal/releases).

 Once you have it running, you should find that new browser tabs have a `window.conflux` object available in the console.
-This is the way Conflux Portal provides for you to interact with it.
+This is the way ConfluxPortal provides for you to interact with it.

 You can review the full API for that object [here](../API_Reference/Conflux_Provider.md).